-Telephone calls within Hong Kong are free of charge as long as you call from a private phone.
+Telephone calls within Hong Kong are free of charge on leased private phone.
 Some shops and restaurants offer free phones while pay phones are also available.
 Pay phones charge HK\$1 per local call.
+Mobile communication is very cheap compared with most other countries in the world.
+All students are advised to have a SIM mobile phone.
+The rechargeable SIM cards are available for sale in different service providers.
+You would need one for effective communication in the year.